Associate Degree In Pastoral Care

 AIB 100 Introduction to the Bible

 This is a foundational course designed for students pursuing an Associate Degree in Pastoral Counseling.
 This course aims to provide students with a comprehensive understanding of the Bible from a biblical apostolic perspective.
 By exploring the historical, cultural, and theological contexts of the Scriptures, students will be equipped with the knowledge and skills necessary for effective pastoral counseling rooted in biblical principles.
-Primary Textbook: The Holy Bible (New International Version or English Standard Version recommended).
-Supplementary Textbooks: The Canon of Scripture by F. F. Bruce; How to Read the Bible for All Its Worth by Gordon D. Fee and Douglas Stuart; Scripture and the Authority of God: How to Read the Bible Today by N. T. Wright.
+Textbook: How to Read the Bible for All Its Worth by Gordon D. Fee and Douglas Stuart.
+Supplementary Textbooks: The Holy Bible (NIV).
 (3 credit hours) credits)

 ABH 110 Biblical Hermeneutics